oaao/objgen/README.md

 # objgen

-Dynamically generate Python class objects by digesting key-value / pairwise data structures as object specifications.
+Dynamically generate class objects by digesting key-value / pairwise data structures as object specifications.

+`objgen` has no external dependencies and can be used immediately.

 ## usage